 The shift solenoids are most often reached by removing the valve body, which is done by removing the transmission oil pan of your car, but in some cases, you have to remove the transmission completely and take that transmission apart.

 RELATED: 7 Symptoms of a Bad Shift Solenoid

 The torque converter is responsible for engaging and disengaging the transmission from the engine.
 It includes vital components, such as a stator and a turbine.

-Any of these parts on the torque converter can fail, leading to a slipping transmission.
+Any of the parts in the torque converter can fail, leading to a slipping transmission.
 It can also lead to trouble shifting into a particular gear.

 4. Faulty PCM or TCM

 When the PCM or TCM fails, the transmission performance is degraded.
-The PCM or TCM is responsible for controlling the gearbox and it acts as the brain for operations.
+The PCM or TCM is responsible for controlling the gearbox.
+In this way, it acts as the system’s brain.